 The Canon EOS 40D and the Canon EOS Rebel T5i (labelled Canon 700D in some countries) are two digital cameras that were revealed to the public, respectively, in August 2007 and March 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 40D has a resolution of 10.1 megapixel, whereas the T5i provides 17.9 MP.
+The 40D has a resolution of 10.1 megapixels, whereas the T5i provides 17.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T5i is notably smaller (16 percent) than the Canon 40D.
 Moreover, the T5i is markedly lighter (29 percent) than the 40D.
 In this context, it is worth noting that neither the 40D nor the T5i are weather-sealed.

 |Canon 40D»||146 mm||108 mm||74 mm||822 g||750||n||Aug 2007||1,299||Canon 40D|

-|Canon T5i«||133 mm||100 mm||79 mm||580 g||440||no||2013||649||Canon T5i|
+|Canon T5i«||133 mm||100 mm||79 mm||580 g||440||n||Mar 2013||649||Canon T5i|

 The price is, of course, an important factor in any camera decision.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The T5i was launched at a markedly lower price (by 50 percent) than the 40D, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 The size of the sensor inside a digital camera is one of the key determinants of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
 Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.